 We continuously strive to maintain an excellent quality of education in all areas at St. Chad’s.
 Historically attainment and achievement has been rated Outstanding by Ofsted.
 (2008 and 2011).

-Pupils will spend time becoming true masters of content, applying and being creative with new knowledge and skills in multiple ways to demonstrate that they really understand it.
+- Mastery: that all pupils master essential skills and knowledge as a foundation before the next stage of their learning, whether that be the next year group or the next phase of their education.
 We intend that the steadier, deeper pace of learning, will enable no child to be left behind, as well as providing deeper and richer experiences for children who are above the national expectation for their age.

 - Metacognition: to ensure that pupils develop independence.
 They know how they learn and are able to monitor this.